lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 Thanks so much for reading!
 I talked a bunch about resiliency, fault tolerance, and the problems with distributed systems!
-This is also my first distributed systems post :D!
+This is also my first distributed systems post!
 Previously I have been blogging about UI programming.

 Recently I have been reading Martin Kleppmann's [Designing Data-Intensive Applications](http://dataintensive.net/) and I was fascinated by the distributed data section.
-I love learning about the replication algorithms, consistency models, consensus protocols.
-Hopefully I can work on another distributed system for my next co-op.
+I love learning about the replication algorithms, consistency models, consensus protocols...
+Hopefully I can work on another distributed system for my next internship.
 And maybe get exposure in distributed data!

-More blog posts incoming :)